Thermodynamic formulation of the spin magnetic octupole moment in bulk crystals: Introduction

-Furthermore, we examine the fundamental properties of the SMOM in altermagnets with magnetic octupole orders, i.e., $d$-wave altermagnets~\cite{Bhowal2024-vj}.
-As a key feature, the SMOM in $d$-wave altermagnets is proportional to the N\'{e}el order within a certain range and is dominated by nonrelativistic SMOMs regardless of spin-orbit coupling (SOC).
-Moreover, these nonrelativistic SMOMs exhibit a N\'{e}el order dependence that is predicted by the Landau theory of $d$-wave altermagnetism~\cite{McClarty2024-eo}.
+Furthermore, we examine the microscopic properties of the SMOM in altermagnets with magnetic octupole orders, i.e., $d$-wave altermagnets~\cite{Bhowal2024-vj}.
+The SMOM includes a relativistic component originating from spin-orbit coupling (SOC) and a nonrelativistic one independent of it; in $d$-wave altermagnets, the nonrelativistic component is larger than the relativistic one.
+These nonrelativistic SMOMs have the same microscopic origin as the nonrelativistic spin splitting that characterizes $d$-wave altermagnetism.
+Moreover, they exhibit a N\'{e}el vector dependence consistent with Landau theory for $d$-wave altermagnetism~\cite{McClarty2024-eo}, which shows that they couple linearly to the N\'{e}el vector.

 The rest of this paper is organized as follows: In Sec.~\ref{sec:octupole_derivation}, we derive the SMOM and discuss its physical meaning.
 Specifically, we introduce the thermodynamic definition of the SMOM in Sec.~\ref{subsec:octupole_definition} and confirm the gauge invariance of the derived expression in Sec.~\ref{subsec:octupole_expression}.
 Section~\ref{subsec:molecular_limit} is devoted to explaining the physical meaning by taking the molecular limit, and Sec.~\ref{subsec:streda_formula} shows the St\v{r}eda formulas for the SMOM.
 In Sec.~\ref{sec:models}, we introduce three models for numerical calculations and in Sec.~\ref{sec:results}, we show the results with their interpretations.
 Finally, Sec.~\ref{sec:conclusions} summarizes this work.